stefanpietrusky/FACTS/README.md

 python app.py
 ```
 ## References
-[1] Pietrusky, S. (2025).
+[1] XXX, X. (2025).
 How I automatically find numerous answers for any given question.
 FACTS V2: Filtering and Analysis of Content in Textual Sources.
 Data Science Collective.
 Data Science Collective

-[2] Pietrusky, S. (2024).
+[2] XXX, X. (2024).
 Automatic answering of scientific questions using the FACTS-V1 framework: New methods in research to increase efficiency through the use of generative AI.
 ARXIV CS.DL

-[3] Pietrusky, S (2025).
+[3] XXX, X. (2025).
 Changing school practice.
 Can artificial intelligence help provide answers to educational research questions?
 6. IGSP Congress. peDOCS